PooranaSelvan/Toolkit-Extension/README.md

 - **⚡ Lightning Fast** — No network requests.
 Everything processes client-side.
 - **🌐 Works Offline** — All tools function without an internet connection.
 - **🎯 VS Code Native** — Runs in a webview panel, fully integrated with the IDE.
-- **🎨 Auto Theme Sync** — Automatically matches your VS Code light/dark theme.
+- **🎨 Auto Theme Sync** — Automatically matches your VS Code light/dark theme with WCAG AA contrast enforcement.
 - **📋 Clipboard & File Integration** — Copy results to clipboard and save files via VS Code dialogs.
 - **🖥️ Active Editor Integration** — Read from and write to your active editor.
+- **⭐ Favorites & Recents** — Star your most-used tools and access recent tools from the sidebar.
+- **📐 Collapsible Sidebar** — Toggle the sidebar between full-width and compact icon-only mini mode.

 ---